-The question is, what do those letters mean when you're a size 36A, a 32C, or whatever size you wear in the standard means of measurement?
+The question is, what could those letters mean when you’re a size 36A, a 32C, or whatever size you are in the standard means of measurement?
 Fret not!
-This guide will walk you through and break down Nike's size chart.
+This guide will walk you through Nike’s size chart.

 It’s not easy to navigate through Nike’s sports bra sizes, or any brand’s sports bra sizes for that matter, without prior knowledge.
 Instead of using the standard measurement which is a combination of your band size and cup size, sports bras are usually sized as extra small to extra-large.

 Before knowing your size according to Nike, you first need to know your actual bra size (the number and letter).
 You can do the standard method of measuring your bra size, which is what fitters do.

 For a more accurate measurement that adheres to Nike’s sizes, you can use their online Bra Fit Finder found on their website.
 This converts your measurement to the exact size and support you need.